Find Affordable College Courses

 Lynchburg, VA

-Liberty University did quite well in this year’s ranking of the most popular places for social sciences students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the small city of Lynchburg, Liberty University is a private not-for-profit college with a fairly large student population.
+Liberty University ranked #8 on this year’s Most Popular Social Sciences Bachelor’s Degree Schools in Virginia list.
+Located in the city of Lynchburg, Liberty University is a private not-for-profit school with a fairly large student population.

 About 42% of the students majoring in social sciences at the school are women while 58% are male.